cosmincatalin/hbase-cluster/readme.md

 > **HBase 0.98.3** fully **distributed cluster** with **only 3 dependencies**

+## Wiki

+A wiki of this project can be found at [HBase Wiki](https://github.com/cosmincatalin/hbase-cluster/wiki)

 ## Overview

 Use this ready-made cluster as your starting point to experimenting with HBase 0.98.3.
 You have total freedom in modifying it to match your needs while having a solid foundation to start with.